geo-python/site/source/lessons/L1/A-taste-of-Python.rst

 ---------------

 We will start our Python lesson by opening a program called **Spyder**.
-We'll learn more about how **Spyder** works later in the course, but for now we will be using some basic features of **Spyder** such as the IPython interpreter window.
+We'll learn more about how **Spyder** works later in the course, but for now we will be using some basic features of **Spyder** such as the IPython console.
-In the IPython interpreter window you can type in Python commands and press **Enter** to execute them.
+In the IPython console you can type in Python commands and press **Enter** to execute them.

 1. We can start by launching **Spyder**.